Understanding Your Water Bill

 Declining Block Rates are the opposite of increasing block rates where the unit price of each succeeding block of usage is charged at a lower unit rate than the previous block(s).
 This rate structures are popular in rural areas that service large farming populations or areas with large users such as heavy industry and where water is plentiful.

 Seasonal Rates are rates that cover a specific time period.
 They are established to encourage conservation during peak use periods.
-Examples of seasonal rates may be increases for the summer season due to increased demand associated with lawn watering and outside activities.
+Examples of seasonal rates may have lower rates for the winter season and higher rates for the summer season due to increased water demand associated with lawn watering and outside activities.

 Drought Rates are similar to seasonal rates but instead of applying higher rates during an entire time period, they adjust rates based on the local area's drought level.
 Higher levels of drought result in higher prices for water in order to encourage conservation.